 About the Community

 The community I am primarily documenting began arriving in Sudan from 1901.
-It reached a peak of approximately 2-300 families who lived a peaceful, cosmopolitan life in Khartoum, Omdurman and Wad Medani.
+It reached a peak of approximately two hundred families who lived a peaceful, cosmopolitan life in Khartoum, Omdurman and Wad Medani.

 After Sudanese independence in 1956 and then the establishment of a new government allied to General Nasser in Egypt in 1964, the political situation in Sudan began to change and its Jews no longer felt safe.
 By 1973 the last Jews had left Sudan.